Explore project dependency diagram

 To learn more about the usages of types from one project in another, enable the coupling analysis and when it is over, click the corresponding link between the projects.
 JetBrains Rider will show the usages in the Find window.

-At any point of exploring dependencies, you can use the following toolbar buttons to export the diagram to a file:
+At any point of exploring dependencies, you can use the following toolbar button to export the diagram to a file:

-Export to Image to export the current view of the diagram to a PNG image.
+Click Export to Image to export the current view of the diagram to an image.
+In the Export to Image dialog that opens you can choose a file format for the image, for example, PNG or SVG.

 Compare saved snapshots to the current solution state